Inwobodo/A-Z-Machine-Learning-Capstone-Projects/README.md

 # A-Z Machine Learning Capstone Projects
-This consists of the various projects from Udemy "A-Z Machine Learning".
+This consists of the Udemy "A-Z Machine Learning 2022" capstone projects.